vmchale/project-init/man/MANPAGE.md

 # USER TEMPLATES

-Templates are configured using the mustache language.
+Templates are configured using mustache.
 Templates placed in a user's $HOME/.pi_templates will be available to her anywhere.

 For sample templates, see: